choria-legacy/stream-replicator/README.md

 Feature wise I have a few TODOs:

   * Add a control plane by embedding a Choria server
-  * Make the current undocumented SSL configuration be topic specific, but with the ability to have a global configuration - and then document it

 Initial packages for el6 and 7 64bit systems are now on the Choria YUM repository, see below.